US DEPT OF HOMELAND SECURITY

 Date Employer Location Nature Outcome

-May 8, 2023 Federal Law Enforcement Training Center BRUNSWICK, GEORGIA General symptoms, n.e.c.
+May 8, 2023 Federal Law Enforcement Training Center BRUNSWICK, Georgia General symptoms, n.e.c.
 Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports